overture-stack/sqon-builder/README.md

 ```

 There are two types of Operators:
-1. `FilterOperators` - Define a rule used to filter data based on matches to a specific field., for example the `in` filter will find all data that has a field value matching one of the included values in the filter.
+1. `FilterOperators` - Define a rule used to filter data based on matches to a specific field.
+For example, the `in` filter will find all data that has a field value matching one of the included values in the filter.
 2. `CombinationOperators` - Combine multiple operators with boolean logic.

 #### FilterOperators